-The HCPSS Digital Education Program enhances traditional instruction with digital content, encourages blended and online instruction to promote anywhere, anytime learning, and provide students with the option to extend learning through advanced and college-level courses.
+The HCPSS Digital Education Program enhances traditional instruction with digital content, encourages blended and online instruction to promote anywhere, anytime learning, and provides students with the option to extend learning through advanced and college-level courses.
 Policy 8200 Digital Education outlines the implementation of digital learning in Howard County public schools.

 Synchronous Video Instruction

-The HCPSS uses blended and online courses with the Home and Hospital Teaching program, Homewood Center, and the Evening School program.
+HCPSS uses blended and online courses with the Home and Hospital Teaching program, Homewood Center, and the Evening School program.
 These programs are generally offered outside of the school day and use existing HCPSS staff and third party content and communication tools.
 This strategy leverages digital education resources and technology to improve student retention and performance as well as provides an individualized approach to promote and foster each student’s potential.

 Credit Recovery Courses

 Digital Education Office